Market in Neutral

 Updated Dec 23 ~ In September mainland China bought far less US government agency debt than ever before, as the chart below shows.
 In fact, they were net sellers of $26 billion.
 This includes Fannie Mae and Freddie Mac bonds.
 On November 22nd, the Federal Reserve passed the Chinese government as the largest holder of US debt.
 You can read that whole story here.
 In December, the Fed owned $1 trillion of US debt, a milestone, or perhaps a millstone.
 Taken together, this is a tipping point, where others are not buying as much US debt, so the Fed is buying it, under the fuzzy label of "quantitative easing".

 This news is not mentioned by the major media, even though this gigantic milestone is arguably more important to America's future than even Bristol Palin's dance moves.
-To see how the last act of this great financial drama plays out, read Dying of Money.
-This is why we have a healthy allocation of gold, silver, oil and other commodities gracing our portfolio.

 Although our accounts sometimes are up more than the S&P, our main goal is prudent capital growth and preservation.
 Because of this our accounts often have yields more like balanced mutual funds, comprised of stocks and bonds.
 In classic portfolio theory, the original point of stock/bond allocations was to mitigate the dramatic drawdowns which periodically overtake the S&P. We achieve similar goals by analyzing trends and entering when uptrends begin and exiting when they end.
 So our accounts are safer than 'buy-and-hold' S&P index accounts, whose theoretical risk is substantial.
 I feel ours is a responsible way to grow capital as our account beneficiaries approach retirement.